BazaarBaazi

 The Anchor Book: A Tale of Two Halves

-The anchor book for the Niva Bupa Health Insurance IPO, which closed on October 31, 2024, presented a carefully curated roster of long-only institutional investors that set the tone for the entire public offering.
-The company raised Rs 990 crore from 33 anchor investors at the upper end of the price band, Rs 320 per share.
-The anchor allocation represented approximately 45% of the total fresh issue size of Rs 2,200 crore, a proportion that signalled strong institutional endorsement at the pricing stage.
-The anchor book was dominated by domestic mutual funds, which collectively absorbed over 60% of the anchor portion.
-Leading the charge were SBI Mutual Fund, HDFC Mutual Fund, ICICI Prudential Mutual Fund, and Kotak Mahindra Mutual Fund, each taking allocations in the range of Rs 80 crore to Rs 120 crore.
-Foreign portfolio investors, including Capital Group, Fidelity, and Abu Dhabi Investment Authority, accounted for roughly 25% of the anchor book, while domestic insurance companies and alternative investment funds made up the remainder.
+The anchor book closed on October 31, 2024 with Rs 990 crore raised from 33 investors at Rs 320, the upper end of the band.
+The allocation was roughly 45% of the Rs 2,200 crore fresh issue, a strong institutional signal at the pricing stage.
+Domestic mutual funds dominated, absorbing over 60% of the anchor portion.
+SBI, HDFC, ICICI Prudential, and Kotak Mahindra each took Rs 80 crore to Rs 120 crore.
+Foreign portfolio investors including Capital Group, Fidelity, and Abu Dhabi Investment Authority accounted for roughly 25%, with domestic insurers and alternative investment funds filling the rest.

 Subscription Momentum: Reading the Tea Leaves